xlong88/xlong88.github.io/_posts/2016-10-27-Add-sty-file-on-Mac.md

 If you are using OS X EI Capitan or even newer, the following tutorial might be helpful.

-First, Copy you "sty" file to the following directory:
+First, Copy the "sty" file to the following directory:

     /usr/local/texlive/2015basic/texmf-dist/tex/latex/base

+For example,
 ~~~shell
 sudo cp fullpage.sty /usr/local/texlive/2015basic/texmf-dist/tex/latex/base/
 ~~~

 Then, run `texhash` to help latex to index the newly added "sty" file.

+For example,
 ~~~shell
 sudo texhash
 ~~~